 Skrivanek is part of this trend in online training and improving employee qualifications.
 For HR departments seeking to operate in accordance with the trends in Industry 4.0, the Skrivanek language school has prepared a tool specifically designed to improve the recruitment process and assess the language competences of employees and job candidates.

-We offer the ability to check every employee and job candidate within the scope of six key language competences in more than 20 languages.
+We offer the ability to check every employee and job candidate within the scope of five key language competences in more than 30 languages.
 The entire process is available with our Focus Audit Tool, a specially designed online platform.
-Contact our language school, describe your needs, and we will provide a customised solution.
+Contact our team, describe your needs, and we will provide a customised solution for you.